Field deputy (Dutch Republic): War of the Spanish Succession

 A separate instruction instructed the deputies in general terms to watch over the sovereignty of the Republic.
 They thus possessed considerably more authority through these instructions and even sat with decisive veto in the army war council.

 Their role has often been the subject of historiographical debates.
 Anglo-American historians have historically blamed Marlborough's inability to deliver more battles on Dutch obstruction.
 Both Dutch generals and the field deputies have been harshly criticised for their reputed frequent vetoes of Marlborough's plans.
 The historian C. T. Atkinson described the field deputies as a serious handicap to Marlborough, while George Edmundson wrote that Marlborough's bold and well-laid plans were again and again hindered and thwarted by the timidity and obstinacy of the civilian deputies who were placed by the States-General at his side.
 Some historians, however, had other views.
 B. H. Liddell Hart, for example, argued that it were not the deputies but mainly the Dutch generals who were in Marlborough's way.
-More recently, historians have started to get way from these old narratives.
+More recently, historians have started to divert from these old narratives.
 Modern historian Jamel Ostwald instead sympathises with the Dutch perspective and validates their concerns, writing:

 Portrait of Sicco van Goslinga, one of the more notable field deputies.

 We should also note the Anglocentric dismissal of valid Dutch concerns.
 The Dutch have been criticized for avoiding battle, but they had reason to be cautious.
 After several previous close calls (e.g., Nijmegen 1702), they knew that losing a battle close to their homeland was dangerous without the protection of their barrier fortresses.
 Their predicament, generally acknowledged if only parenthetically, was exacerbated by the fact that Marlborough's skill as a general was at the start unknown, since he had never before commanded a large army.
 Nor did the Flanders engagements of the Nine Years' War support Marlborough's contention that battles could be decisive.
 How surprising is it then that the Dutch were not willing to let an Englishman risk Dutch troops in a battle that might lead to the occupation of Dutch territory?
 Instead the Dutch used sieges to regain their barrier, a goal which hardly demanded a risky battle.